chostudio/chostudio/README.md

 ### Hi there 👋

-- 🔭 I’m an aspiring software engineer
+- 🔭 I’m an aspiring computer science student
 - 🌱 I’m currently learning how to code a video game
 - ⚡ Fun fact: I like to create 3D art in my spare time